andywelly/personal-site/README.md

 ## Deployment

-This website is deployed using AWS Amplify.
-Amplify simplifies the deployment process by providing a streamlined workflow for building, deploying, and hosting web applications.
+This website is deployed using AWS.
 Changes pushed to the main branch of the repository are automatically deployed to the live website.